Wichita State University Libraries: McKinley Chemistry Library

 The McKinley Chemistry Library, opened in 1964, provides faculty and students from the WSU Chemistry Department with a dedicated space for study and research.
-The Library is named for Dr. Lloyd McKinley, (1895-1961), who was chair of the WSU Chemistry department from 1927-1960.
+The library is named for Dr. Lloyd McKinley, (1895–1961), who was chair of the WSU Chemistry department from 1927 to 1960.
 Located on the first floor of McKinley Hall, the Chemistry Library is 2600 square feet in size and houses the University Libraries' collections of core chemistry journals in print, reference materials and course reserves for the WSU Chemistry department.

 Thurlow Lieurance Memorial Music Library

 The Thurlow Lieurance Memorial Music Library, located on the third floor of Jardine Hall, houses the Music and Foreign Language collections of the University Libraries.
-Named for the Wichita-area composer and former Dean of the WSU School of Music Thurlow Lieurance (1878-1963), this library includes a language-learning lab as well as the over 54,000 volumes of the University Libraries' music collection, including over 9,000 compact disks and over 32,000 music scores.
+Named for the Wichita-area composer and former Dean of the WSU School of Music Thurlow Lieurance (1878–1963), this library includes a language-learning lab as well as the over 54,000 volumes of the University Libraries' music collection, including over 9,000 compact disks and over 32,000 music scores.

 Collections and holdings

 On September 11, 2013, the University Libraries celebrated the addition of the 2 millionth volume to its collections.
 In addition to print books, the University Libraries currently provide access to 236 electronic scholarly databases, and maintain subscriptions to over 70,000 academic journals.
 The collections also include over 432,000 e-books, over 4,200 DVDs, and an extensive textbook collection serving many of the courses offered at WSU.

-University Libraries has been a Federal Depository library since 1901, collecting and providing the public with access to a wide variety of materials published by the U.S. Government, as well as the government of the State of Kansas.
+University Libraries has been a Federal Depository library since 1901, collecting and providing the public with access to a wide variety of materials published by the U.S. government, as well as the government of the state of Kansas.
 Since 1991, University Libraries has also been the only Patent and Trademark Depository library in the State of Kansas.
 Holdings include access to a vast collection of information on patents and trademarks filed in the United States, dating back to 1790.
 This collection is open to the public and library staff provide patrons with preliminary patent and trademark research by appointment at no charge.